01

 - 04

-Choose zero, one, or a small set of workers based on independence, scope clarity, and synthesis cost.
+Choose zero, one, or a small set of workers and pick shared workspace or isolated worktree/branch execution based on risk.

 - 05